LENDER DEEP-DIVE · AVEN VS DISCOVER · JUNE 2026

 When to Pick Aven

 Phased renovation across multiple vendors over 12 to 24 months.
 The card simplifies tracking vendor payments and the line structure avoids interest on undrawn balance.
 Day-to-day standby liquidity where flexibility matters more than rate certainty.
-High-CLTV need (up to 89.99 percent) at relatively low credit (640+); Aven is one of the few accessible options at this combination.
+High-CLTV need (up to roughly 89 percent) at relatively low credit (640+); Aven is one of the few accessible options at this combination.
 Borrowers who prefer a single integrated card-and-line experience over separate-product administration.

 For borrowers who already have a strong relationship with another bank or credit union, Aven is sometimes a complementary product (the high-CLTV access) rather than a primary one.
 Some sophisticated borrowers maintain a low-CLTV HELOC at a credit union for primary use plus an Aven line for tactical flexibility.